jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 #### Public Sector and WCAG Requirements

-In the UK, public sector bodies must adhere to the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018, which mandate that websites and mobile apps meet accessibility standards.
+In the UK, public sector bodies must adhere to the Public Sector Bodies Accessibility Regulations 2018, which mandate that websites and mobile apps meet accessibility standards.

-Specifically, public sector digital services must conform to WCAG 2.2 Level AA (or valid legal exceptions).
-Siteimprove+4GOV.UK+4GOV.UK+4 They also must publish an accessibility statement that clearly describes how accessible the site is and notes any parts that do not comply.
-GOV.UK+2Siteimprove+2
+Specifically, public sector digital services must conform to WCAG 2.2 Level AA.
+They also must publish an accessibility statement that clearly describes how accessible the site is and notes any parts that do not comply.

-The government guidance states that failure to comply may constitute a legal breach, especially if users are denied necessary access.
-GOV.UK
+Sites are regularly audited to ensure these standards are being met.

 ### Equality Act 2010

-There is also the broader Equality Act 2010, which superseded (in Great Britain) the earlier Disability Discrimination Act 1995.
-Wikipedia+3Wikipedia+3Level Access+3 The Equality Act does not explicitly define digital accessibility, but it imposes a duty on organisations (public and private) to make “reasonable adjustments” so as not to discriminate against disabled persons in accessing services. accessibe.com+2Level Access+2
+There is also the broader Equality Act 2010, which replaced the earlier Disability Discrimination Act 1995.
+The Equality Act does not explicitly define digital accessibility, but it imposes a duty on organisations (public and private) to make “reasonable adjustments” so as not to discriminate against disabled persons in accessing services.

 ### WCAG - a very brief overview